Glacial Retreat and Climate Change: A Critical Look Through Science and Art

 • Airborne soot and black carbon that settles on ice surfaces, decreasing reflectivity and increasing melt rates.

-Glacier Retreat Facts
+Glacial Retreat Facts

 Glacial retreat has far-reaching consequences beyond loss of ice.
 It disrupts the freshwater supply for millions of people dependent on meltwater for drinking, agriculture, and hydroelectric power.
 Melting ice contributes significantly to sea level rise, increasing coastal erosion and the frequency of damaging storms.
 Changes in glacier-fed ecosystems also affect wildlife, from alpine flora to polar bears and walruses in the Arctic, whose habitats shrink as ice disappears.